LuizFillip/LuizFillip/README.md

-# About Me
+# Greetings

-Greetings, I am Luiz Fillip, a passionate physicist with a focus on space physics.
+I am Luiz Fillip, a passionate physicist with a focus on space physics.
 I hold a degree in Physics from the State University of Paraiba (UEPB) and completed my Master's degree in Physics at the Federal University of Campina Grande (UFCG).
 Currently, I am a Ph.D. candidate at the prestigious National Institute for Space Research (INPE) in São José dos Campos-SP, Brazil.
 My research area revolves around space physics, particularly exploring ionosphere-thermosphere coupling, ionospheric irregularities, and atmospheric gravity waves (AGWs).
 I also specialize in geophysical data analysis.

 # Data Analysis Projects
 In this repository, you will find a collection of data analysis projects related to space weather monitoring and numerical methods.
 Here are some of the exciting projects you can explore: